Kobeyond/Codes-for-Machine-Learning/README.md

 # Codes-for-Machine-Learning

 This project covers most of the common machine learning algorithms implemented by `Python3` and `Numpy`.
 The overall idea of my codes follows the book named `Machine Learning In Action`.
-However, in order to bulid it as a clearer structure, I encapsule the codes using `OOP`(hopefully).
+However, in order to bulid it in a clearer structure, I encapsule the codes using `OOP`(hopefully).

 ## Completed Algorithm